-★75.
+★ 75.
 Park system; control.-

+This section relates to the District of Columbia and should

+probably be omitted from the Code.

-"through the Secretary of War" in line 5 of this section should be omitted by virtue of § 4 of this title.
+"through the Secretary of Wur" in line 5 of this section should be omitted by virtue of ; 4 of this title.

-★77.
-Special police; appointment; powers.-
+★ 77.
+Special police; appointment; powers.

-"officer in charge of public buildings and grounds" in lines 1 and 2, and 12 and 13 of this section should read "Director of Public Buildings and Public Parks of the National Capital" by virtue of §§ 2 and 4 of this title."

-"the Chief of Engineers" in line 9 of this section should read "he" by virtue of \$\frac{1}{2}\$ and 4 of this title.
+"officer in charge of public buildings and grounds" in lines 1 and 2, and 12 and 18 of this section should read "Director of Public Buildings and Public Parks of the National Capital" by virtue of \$\$ 2 and 4 of this title." "the Chief of Engineers" in line 9 of this section should read "he" by virtue of \$\$ 2 and 4 of this title.
+83. Rock Creek Park; establishment.